 If you need to reach me last minute due to illness or family emergency, then please text me!

 Please be courteous and do not bring your child(ren) to lessons if any of the following are true:

 - Absence or early dismissal from school due to illness

 - Fever or vomiting within 24 hours of lesson time

 - Antibiotic treatment for contagious illnesses is less than 24 hours at lesson time

 General rule of thumb is to follow the same guidelines that schools have regarding illness!

 All students should practice on a regular basis at home.
 Practice time guidelines will vary according to the student’s age and level.
-Students will be expected to maintain good practice habits both in regards to practice time and fulfilling practice assignments (aside from times of family emergency, illness, etc).
+Students will be expected to maintain good practice habits both in regards to practice time and fulfilling practice assignments.

 I strongly encourage my students to be active in other performance venues such as festivals, competitions, school talent shows, or even informally playing for family and friends.
 The experience gained in doing public performances is invaluable, and the student’s confidence will grow as they publicly perform pieces that are well-prepared.